ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

     echo '$VRBL'
     echo "$VRBL"

 However, some commands try to be 'smarter' about this behavior, so it's a little hard to predict what will happen in all cases.
-It's safest to experiment first when planning a command that depends on quoting ... list filenames first, instead of changing them, etc. Finally, the 'backtic' characters \` (same key - unSHIFTED - as the tilde ~) causes the shell to interpret what's between them as a command, and return the result.
+It's safest to experiment first when planning a command that depends on quoting ... list filenames first, instead of changing them, etc. Finally, the 'backtick' characters \` (same key - unSHIFTED - as the tilde ~) causes the shell to interpret what's between them as a command, and return the result.

     echo `$VRBL`  # tries to execute a command with the name *someText* newVRBL=`echo $VRBL`